NBADRAUN/Bring-Popcorn/README.md

 ## Usage

-The access the Bring Popcorn webpage, click the following link: (ADD DEPLOYED URL)
+The access the Bring Popcorn webpage, click the following link: https://nbadraun.github.io/Bring-Popcorn/

 Upcoming, Most Popular and Dev Favorites are located on the landing page.
 Users can view each section by scrolling vertically on the page.
 To view additional movies within a section, scroll horizontally.